 Vehicles without the proper permit, unlawfully parked in handicapped spaces without proper permit, revoked parking privileges, or parked in fire lanes are subject to immediate towing at the owner's expense.

-Accidents involving motor vehicles on campus should be reported without delay to the Department of Public Safety at (570) 408-4999.
-Dial 911 if there are injuries.
+Accidents involving motor vehicles on campus should be reported without delay to the University Police Department at (570) 408-4999.

 Driving and parking of motor vehicles on university property is to be confined to areas designated for those purposes only.